Machu Picchu Tourist Guide

 The shared service is an economical option that is carried out in a group of between 10 to 15 tourists of different nationalities.

 Pick up and different times

 An assistant will wait for you in Aguas Calientes.
-The shared service takes place at 3 different times: 7 am, 9.20 am or 10 am (it may vary for a few minutes).
-You can choose between these times to make your tour of Machu Picchu.
+The shared service is carried out at 2 different times: 8 am or 11 am (it may vary by a few minutes).
+You can choose between these times to do your tour of Machu Picchu.